MENU

 How are clean energy jobs counted?

-The 2021 USEER methodology relies on the most recently available data from the U.S. Bureau of Labor Statistics (BLS) Quarterly Census of Employment and Wages (QCEW, second quarter 2020), the BLS Unemployment Situation Table B-1 monthly reports, together with a detailed supplemental survey of business establishments across the United States designed and conducted by BW Research Partnership on behalf of NASEO and EFI.
+The 2023 USEER methodology relies on the most recently available data from the BLS QCEW (QCEW, third quarter 2022) and the BLS Unemployment Situation Table B-1 monthly reports, together with a detailed supplemental survey of business establishments across the United States produced by the Department of Energy (DOE), and collected and analyzed by BW Research Partnership (BWRP).
 During a time of rapid change in energy technology and business employment structure, supplemental surveys are an important tool to capture developing trends.
-Taken together, the BLS and survey data provide the most comprehensive calculation of energy-related employment available as of 2020.
+Taken together, the BLS and survey data provide the most comprehensive calculation of energy-related employment available.

 Does this survey count indirect or induced jobs?